shifengsunny/shifengsunny.github.io/_pages/activities.md

 ## Editorial Service
 ---------------------
-### Editorial Boards
+### Editorial editor / Associate Editor
-* Editorial Board Member, ACM Transactions on Security and Privacy
+* ACM Transactions on Security and Privacy
-* Editorial Board Member, IACR Communications in Cryptology
+* IACR Communications in Cryptology
-* Editorial Board Member, Journal of Surveillance, Security and Safety
+* Journal of Surveillance, Security and Safety
-* Editorial Board Member, Frontiers of Big Data
-* Youth Editorial Board Member, Chinese Journal of Network and Information Security
+* Chinese Journal of Network and Information Security
-* Youth Editorial Board Member, Journal of Cybersecurity
+* Journal of Cybersecurity

 ### Guest Editor
 * Security and Communication Networks (Special Issue)